Rudolph's Shiny New Year: Plot

-Just after the events of Rudolph the Red-Nosed Reindeer, Santa Claus receives a letter from his friend Father Time asking for help to find Happy the Baby New Year before midnight ("the 12th bong") on New Year's Eve or else it will be December 31 forever.
+Santa Claus receives a letter from his friend Father Time asking for help to find Happy the Baby New Year before midnight on New Year's Eve or it will be December 31, permanently.
 Santa sends Rudolph out to find him due to the snowstorm currently happening outside.

-An evil giant vulture named Eon the Terrible is supposed to live for exactly one eon after which he will turn into ice and snow and disintegrate.
+A gigantic vulture named Eon the Terrible is supposed to live for only one eon, after which he will turn into ice and snow and disintegrate.
 As this particular eon will end January 1 of the New Year, he plans to kidnap Happy to keep the year from ending and stop time, thus preventing his predestined death.

-General Ticker (a military clock) and the great Quarter-Past-Five, or Quart for short (a camel with a clock in his hump), bring Rudolph to Father Time's castle beyond the Sands of Time.
-Father Time speculates that Happy, who ran away due to his big ears being laughed at when they were first seen by Nanny Nine O'Clock, is hiding out in the "Archipelago of Last Years" where the Old Years retire and rule over an island styled to resemble the year over which they ruled.
-When Rudolph is attacked by Eon on the ocean while en route to the archipelago, he is saved by Big Ben (a sperm whale with a clock attached to his tail) who transports Rudolph across the ocean.
+General Ticker, a military clock, and the great Quarter-Past-Five, (or Quart for short), a camel with a clock in his hump, bring Rudolph to Father Time's castle beyond the Sands of Time.
+Father Time speculates that Happy, who ran away due to his large ears being laughed at when they were first seen by Nanny Nine O'Clock, is hiding out in the "Archipelago of Last Years" where the Old Years retire and rule over an island styled to resemble the year over which they ruled.
+When Rudolph is attacked by Eon on the ocean while heading to the archipelago, he is saved by a whale named Big Ben, who transports Rudolph across the ocean.

-Upon arrival in the archipelago, Rudolph first travels to the island belonging to a caveman named O.M. (short for One Million B.C.).
-O.M. inhabits an island anachronistically-inhabited with friendly dinosaurs and other prehistoric creatures.
-As Rudolph and his friends search for Happy (who left after his hat accidentally fell off saving a baby Pterodactyl and revealing his big ears, causing the dinosaurs to laugh), they repeatedly encounter Eon.
+Upon arrival in the archipelago, Rudolph first travels to the island belonging to a caveman named One Million B.C., or "O.M." for short.
+O.M. inhabits an island anachronistically inhabited with dinosaurs and other prehistoric creatures.
+As Rudolph and O.M. search for Happy, who left after his hat fell off while saving a baby Pterodactyl and revealed his ears, they repeatedly encounter Eon.

-After other off-screen visits to the islands of 4000 B.C., 1492, 1893, and 1965 have been completed without success, Rudolph and O.M. head for the island of 1023 (pronounced "ten to three," as in the time 2:50), belonging to a Scottish knight with a long beard named Sir 1023 whose island is filled with medieval trappings along with several fairy tale and Mother Goose characters.
-Meanwhile, Happy manages to befriend the Three Bears, but becomes saddened when he is forced to remove his hat while playing a game with Baby Bear and exposes his big ears to them, causing him to leave again despite Baby Bear begging him not to go.
+After other off-screen visits to the islands of 4000 B.C., 1492, 1893, and 1965 have been completed without success, Rudolph and O.M. head for the island of 1023 (pronounced "ten to three," as in the time 2:50), which is ruled by a long-bearded Scottish knight named Sir 1023, whose island is filled with medieval trappings along with several fairy tale and Mother Goose characters.
+Meanwhile, Happy befriends the Three Bears, but becomes upset when he is forced to remove his hat while playing a game with Baby Bear and exposes his ears to them, causing him to leave again.